Monday, February 17, 2025

 ________ with fruit.

-Types of Adverbial Participle Clause
+Functions of Adverbial Participle Clauses

 Consecutive - one action immediately follows another